 (Prompt execution) The parties will use reasonable efforts to duly execute the final Access Agreement as soon as practicable after negotiations are finalised.

 Minimum Term of Access Agreements

+[DBCT User Group Drafting Note: Please see submissions on this point.
+The DBCT User Group has not marked up the undertaking fully on this issue, pending a decision from the QCA on the appropriate term for new access agreements]

-(15 years where Terminal Capacity Expansion required)
+(15 years where Differentiated Expansion required)

-An Access Agreement which will, if entered into by DBCT Management, require a Terminal Capacity Expansion to be undertaken, must:
+An Access Agreement which will, if entered into by DBCT Management, require a Differentiated Expansion, must:

 provide for the Handling of coal for a minimum term of 15 years; and